Madaj, Maharashtra

 Madaj is a panchayat village in the state of Maharashtra, India.
 Administratively, Madaj is under Umarga Tehsil of Osmanabad District in Maharashtra.
 There is only the single village of Madaj in the Madaj gram panchayat.
-The village of Madaj is 17km by road north of the town of Umarga and 20km by road southeast of the village of Sastur.
+The village of Madaj is 17 km by road north of the town of Umarga and 20 km by road southeast of the village of Sastur.

 Demographics

 In the 2001 census, the village of Madaj had 5,113 inhabitants, with 2,667 males (52.2%) and 2,446 females (47.8%), for a gender ratio of 917 females per thousand males.

 In the 2011 census, the village of Madaj reported 2,888 inhabitants.
 No explanation has been found for the large reduction in reported population.

 Temples

 Madaj is an old village with several temples.
 These include: